Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 While the specific provider might differ by community, our nurse call system typically includes emergency pull cords conveniently located in residents' bathrooms and/or bedrooms, depending on the floor plan.
 This ensures that help is always within reach.

-For even greater peace of mind, residents also have the option to purchase a wearable medical alert device directly from Cedarhurst, such as a bracelet or necklace.
+For even greater peace of mind, residents also have the option to purchase a wearable medical alert device, such as a bracelet or necklace, directly from Cedarhurst.
 This allows our trained team members to quickly find and aid residents in an emergency, no matter where they are.

 Memory lapses can be a normal part of aging, but dementia goes beyond typical forgetfulness.
-If your older family member has trouble completing familiar tasks, gets lost in familiar places, frequently feels confused, or shows significant changes in personality, these may be signs of Alzheimer's or another type of dementia.
+If an older adult has trouble completing familiar tasks, gets lost in familiar places, frequently feels confused, or shows significant changes in personality, these may be signs of Alzheimer's or another form of dementia.

-If you’re unsure, consult your loved one’s health care professional for an evaluation, which can lead to better treatment options and support for everyone involved.
+If you’re unsure, consult a healthcare professional for an evaluation, which can lead to better treatment options and support for everyone involved.

 Ready to see the community?